gedunlap/rails-bestiary/README.md

-# Utilizing this Ruby on Rails CRUD API
+# Utilizing this Ruby on Rails / Postgresql CRUD API

 An API platform such as [Postman](https://www.postman.com/) will be needed.